jmcginnes/VERTEXONE_LETTERS_TO_KUBRA_VIA_SFTP_PYTHON/README.md

 Check Run with Highest Privilege

-Be sure to run as the svc_cayenta service account user, NOT your own username.
+Be sure to run as the svc_cayrpt service account user, NOT your own username.

 Triggers: